FlotterCodername/superelixier-updater/README.md

 ## Usage

-The first-time setup is not friendly to non-technical users yet. **On the bright side**: once set up, using this tool is as simple as running the ``main.exe`` file.
+The first-time setup is not friendly to non-technical users yet. **On the bright side**: once set up, using this tool is as simple as running the ``superelixier.exe`` file.

 ### Requirements